brooks42/SparkyDuster/dusty/README.md

 ### Execution

-Plug in the Arduino and install `arduino-cli`.
+Plug in the Arduino and install `arduino-cli`. https://arduino.github.io/arduino-cli/getting-started/

+Don't forget to run `arduino-cli core update-index` and the other necessary commands.

 Now you can do

 ```
 arduino-cli board list